Sy5000/coursework.tafe-weatherstation-atm41-restapi/readMe.md

 ### notes

-'mongo_seed' will run a single cmd to populate the database then exit running.
+'mongo_seed' container will run a single cmd to populate the database then exit running.

 mongoDB compass can be used as a GUI for MongoDB.